 June, 6.
 Death of the philosopher Jeremy Bentham (born in 1748).

 June, 7.
-The Great Reform Act bill receives the Royal Assent, thereby becoming law.
-It extends suffrage to all upper middle class men and abolishes the rotten boroughs.
+The Great Reform Act bill receives the Royal Assent, thereby becoming law, the first major reform of the election system in England and Wales.
+It gives the vote to small landowners, tenant farmers, shopkeepers, some lodgers and to householders who paid a yearly rental of £10 or more, essentially extending suffrage to all upper middle class men.
+It also abolishes the rotten boroughs.

 July.
 Dickens resigns from the True Sun.

 July, 19.
 The Anatomy Act is passed.
 It provides for the licensing and inspection of anatomists, and for unclaimed bodies from public institutions to be available for their dissection.